Best GPS Navigation Apps for Overlanding: Gaia vs onX vs Avenza Compared

 Avenza Maps

-• Official maps: Use USFS Motor Vehicle Use Maps exactly as published
+• Official maps: Use the exact same Motor Vehicle Use Maps that Forest Service rangers reference

-• Free maps: Thousands of free maps available in their store
+• Free content: Thousands of maps available in their store at no cost

-• Limited features: Basic compared to Gaia or onX
+• Basic features: Feels limited compared to Gaia or onX

-Overlanders who want official USFS maps and simple, reliable functionality.
+Overlanders who want official USFS maps and appreciate simple, reliable tools.

 Pacific Northwest forest road